BAME Mentoring Scheme

 • Change/achieve your goals more quickly and effectively than working alone.

-• Helps build a network of expertise to draw on, benefiting both yourself and others.
+• Engage with a network of expertise to draw on, benefiting both yourself and others.

-• Build self-confidence, and with a BAME focus reduce any feelings of anxiety tackling issues within the workplace.
+• Build self-confidence, and with a focus on your own personal experiences and reduce any feelings of anxiety tackling issues within the workplace.

 • If in the mentoring circles, hear from your colleagues regarding their experience, with fresh perspective and insight into LSE.